-They article shares the same view as the above comments - that red light (600-700nm) is safe for eye health.
-But of concern is infrared light - as this may cause the eye to overheat.
+The article shares the same view as the above comments—that red light (600–700nm) is safe for eye health.
+But of concern is infrared light—as this may cause the eye to overheat.

 Some of the referenced papers in the article look at 850nm wavelength.
-The author make's it known that the levels used in the research are similar to what you would receive on a clear day at the beach or snow.
-But still there is a possibility of longer term issues with eye health.
+The author makes it known that the levels used in the research are similar to what you would receive on a clear day at the beach or in the snow.
+But still, there is a possibility of long-term issues with eye health.

-My takeaway - if you are using 850nm Near Infrared on your face/eyes, then it may be best to keep your eyes closed while the light is on.
+My takeaway—if you are using 850nm near-infrared light on your face/eyes, then it may be best to keep your eyes closed while the light is on.
 This will help lower the amount of NIR light potentially heating the eyeball.

 Also, the article mentions a few other points:

-It depends on the device used, how long you use it for, your health problem etc etc.
+It depends on the device used, how long you use it for, your health problem, etc.

-I personally saw tremendous health benefits in a few weeks of regular use (read more about my experiences here).
-I know of family members and clients that have noticed less pain and inflammation from using a red light device after 1 session.
+I saw tremendous health benefits in a few weeks of regular use (read more about my experiences here).
+I know of family members and clients that have noticed less pain and inflammation from using a red light device after one session.

 As mentioned, it depends on many variables.
-The biggest variable being 'what do you mean by benefits'.
+The biggest variable is what you mean by benefits.

 Please consider whether the company that you buy a red light device from offers any dosing guidelines.
 If such guidelines are not included with the product, then you should check to ensure the device you are buying offers power output measurements.

-From there you can devise a dosing protocol specific to your machine and your goals.
+From there you can devise a dosing protocol that is specific to your machine and your goals.

-The key unit of measurement you want to understand are:
+The key units of measurement you want to understand are:

-These values can be inputed into the following formula:
+These values can be inputted into the following formula:

-For example, using a device an intensity of 100mW/cm2 for 60seconds equals 6 Joules.
+For example, using a device with an intensity of 100mW/cm² for 60 seconds equals 6 joules.

-If the manufacturer cannot provide the power output numbers then I recommend avoiding this device.
-For more help on buying a red light device, please see my Red Light Buyers Guide HER.
+If the manufacturer cannot provide the power output numbers then I recommend avoiding that device.
+For more help on buying a red light device, please see my Red Light Buyer's Guide HERE.

 The key value you want to find is the 'dose' (joules per cm²).
 This figure shows the amount of energy applied to the body.
 Once you have this, you can then look at what the optimal dosage is for a particular health issue.
 For instance, the effective dose for wound healing is 90 J/cm² (18).

-If you know the dosage figures from your device, then you can simply calculate the time required to receive this dosage.
-For example, my Joovv panel emits approximately 60 joules within 10 minutes standing 6 inches from the device.
-So if I was seeking optimal wound healing results with my Joovv, I may aim to spend 15 minutes in front of the device etc.
+If you know the dosage figures for your device, then you can simply calculate the time required to receive this dosage.
+For example, my Red Light Panel emits approximately 60 joules within 10 minutes standing 6 inches from the device.
+So, if I was seeking optimal wound healing results with this, I may aim to spend 15 minutes in front of the device, etc.

 The list of doses needed for various goals is very useful.